mingshuwang/mingshu-website/content/authors/yue-li/_index.md

 ---
 # Display name
-title: Rui Deng
+title: Yue Li

 # Full name (for SEO)
-first_name: Rui
+first_name: Yue
-last_name: Deng
+last_name: Li

 # Username (this should match the folder name)
 authors:
-  - Rui Deng
+  - yue-li

 # Is this the primary user of the site?
 superuser: false